 The Walter H. Rice Intramural Moot Court Competition is an annual appellate advocacy competition hosted in order to select the University of Dayton School of Law Moot Court Team.
 Students who demonstrate exceptional written and oral advocacy skills throughout the Appellate Practice & Procedure course will be invited to participate.
 The top students to advance through the Walter H. Rice Competition will be the newest members of the Moot Court Team.
 In addition, the top two students who advance to the final round will have the honor of arguing before the Honorable United States District Court Judge Walter H. Rice, as well as two additional judges from the local state, appellate, or federal bench.

-Travis Butchello and Tim Campbell will be competing in the 2015 Sutherland Cup hosted by the Catholic University of America.
-They are coached by Christine Farmer.
+Lindsay Bozanich and Marcus Heath will attend the Sutherland Cup Competition which is hosted by Catholic University of America and the Newseum Institute.
+They are coached by Jacquelyn McTigue.

 Joe Bogdewiecz and Jonathon "Yogi" Snider were quarterfinalists at the 2014 John J. Gibbons Criminal Procedure Moot Court Competition hosted by Seton Hall University School of Law.
 Also, they received the award for second-best brief.